ttddee/Cascade/README.md

 ## Download

 Cascade is free software.
-If you want to try it out, the latest binaries are [here](https://github.com/ttddee/Cascade/releases).
+If you want to try it out, the latest binaries for Windows are [here](https://github.com/ttddee/Cascade/releases).

 If you want to get involved or have questions, please join our [Discord](https://discord.gg/SHPHqgKtFM).